microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/application-addkey.md

 ## Permissions

 None.
-An application does not need any specific permission to roll its own keys.
+An application does not need any specific permission to add its own keys.

 ## HTTP request